 I’ve decided to change the way that I eat and eat a plant-based diet, and I want to talk about my reasons why.
 I’ll do my best to do this without sounding like a holier-than-thou yuppie.

-I decided to give up meat for a different reason than you might assume – climate change.
-I’ve always been terrified of climate change.
-Ever since I was 14 and my science teacher played An Inconvenient Truth for my class, I’ve had this creeping feeling like ants walking across my shoulder blades that it’s a much bigger problem than we want to admit or address and it will come back to bite us – hence, it being an inconvenient truth.
+I’m giving up meat for a different reason than you might assume – climate change.
+I am terrified of climate change.
+Ever since I was 14 and my science teacher played An Inconvenient Truth for my class, I’ve had this feeling like ants creeping up my spine that it’s a much bigger problem than we want to admit or address and it will come back to bite us – hence, it being an inconvenient truth.

 So I’ve been looking up what we can do to help fight climate change, because although I’m a pessimist by nature, I want to be optimistic about this issue because I know that there are things that I can do to help, even just a little bit.
 Bronson and I have switched our light bulbs to LEDs to reduce our energy usage, we’re taking shorter showers to reduce our water usage, hoarding all of our recyclables to take down to the recycling center to reduce our waste, figuring out how to compost within an apartment and, we’ve given up meat.